Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 40.)
 Claudette Perron, a bureaucrat speaking for ODI, stated that ASC was funded by accident, since disability groups were not properly scrutinized in the past.
 This does not explain why ASC continues to be funded.

-about the worth and treatment of autistics, and ODI now approves of ASC
+worth and treatment of autistics, and ODI now approves

 PART THREE: Against Extremism